msi1995/Python-Selenium-Bot/README.md

 # Reservation Bot
 I built this bot with Python & Selenium to automate a booking process for my school's gym during the peak of COVID.
+The bot is specifically built to be able to work on other people's PCs as an all-in-one executable.
+I did this using pyinstaller and bundling the chomedriver executable with it.

 The gym was only allowing people to lift by reservation, and there were only 12 slots available each hour.
 As you can imagine, 12 spots fill nearly instantly in a school of ~30,000.